andrefernandes86/aws-cloudone-networksecurity/README.md

 ## Phase1 - Demo Preparation
 - Create 2 new Linux Instances;
-- On the Advanced Options field, paste the script attacker-dvwas.sh and target-apachestruts.sh (1 script in each instance);
+- On the Advanced Options field, paste the script attacker.sh and target.sh (1 script in each instance);

 ## Phase2 - Testing the Demo
-- Connect on the Linux Instance where you executed the attacker-dvwa-ds script through http://public-ip
+- Connect on the Linux Instance where you executed the attacker script through http://public-ip

 -- username: administrator
 -- password: password

-- Connect on the Linux Instance where you executed the target-apachestruts-ds script through http://public-ip
+- Connect on the Linux Instance where you executed the target script through http://public-ip

 ## Phase3 - Executing the Demo
 - Command Injection Menu